mars4science/Bash-scripts-to-enhance-amend-Linux-distro-before-and-after-installation/_readme.md

 - etc.
 - power (maybe Cinnamon): delay(s) (on battery and on AC) before screen blacking
 - show trash on desktop
+- keyboard bindings for screen rotation

 - nemo: columns: permissions, owner

 - copy Firefox profile vs USB stick
+- firefox ammend scripts for several ids of installs instances in profiles.ini

 - sound volume up more - config keys to pactl set-sink-volume 1 +50% and the like default buttons increase / reduce volume 5%, so may have only one extra for +50%